-Nykredit believes that investing sustainably is inseparable from our aim of delivering strong long-term risk-adjusted investment returns to our customers.
+Nykredit believes that investing sustainably is inseparable from our aim of delivering strong long-term risk adjusted investment returns to our customers.
 We invest to create value and benefit society.
 We make our knowledge available to customers when providing investment advice or portfolio management services, so that we can find the right solution together.
 Our customers are varied and have different demands and needs when it comes to sustainability.
-We therefore offer different solutions.
+We therefore have different solutions that we can put into play.
 The solution is the customer's choice, but we always provide insight, so that the choices and their consequences are clear.
 We follow up with reporting both on value creation in the form of financial returns and the impacts on broader society.
 We do this to make sure that our customers are comfortable and satisfied with the solution chosen.

-3. ESG INTEGRATION
+3. ESG Integration

-Information on ESG strengths and weaknesses, risks and opportunities, is a significant part of the fundamental information we use to select investments, build portfolios, monitor companies and perform stewardship activities.
+Information on ESG strengths and weaknesses, risks and opportunities, is a significant part of the fundamental information we use to select investments, build portfolios, monitor companies and work with them using the tools of stewardship.

-How we utilise ESG information and monitor investments varies across asset classes and investment strategies.
-However, there are commonalities across all funds and products.
-An actively managed fund, selecting individual equities after detailed analysis, is naturally different from a passive fund designed to track the returns of an index.
+The exact way we utilise ESG information and monitor our investments varies by asset class and investment strategy.
+There are commonalities across all funds and products.
+However, an actively managed fund, selecting individual equities after detailed analysis, is naturally different from a quantitatively managed fund that systematically builds portfolios, or a passive fund designed to track the returns of an index.

 As a baseline, across all funds, all holdings and potential investments are screened on a rolling basis for compliance with international norms in the areas of human rights, labour rights, the environment and climate.
-This includes widely recognised UN conventions: UN Global Compact, UN Guiding Principles on Business and Human Rights, OECD Guidelines for Multinational Enterprises, the Paris Agreement and conventions concerning controversial weapons.
+This includes widely recognised UN conventions: the UN Global Compact, the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises, the Paris Agreement and conventions concerning controversial weapons.
 This information is used to inform both investment decisions and our stewardship programme.
-Some companies may be excluded as a result (read more in chapter 6).
+Some companies may be excluded as a result (read more in Section 6).
 We also monitor the broader ESG performance of our investments, including relevant measures of climate footprints.

 For our passively managed index strategies, the primary consideration is to replicate the performance of a specific index.
 Some of these indices are constructed on the basis of sustainability considerations, while others do not include this aspect.
-Regardless, monitoring of companies and stewardship in relation to the policy play an important role.
+Regardless, monitoring of companies and stewardship play an important role.